mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 The thing you do for a while and then somehow end up not doing anymore.

 I played around with the [Garmin Vivosmart 3 wrist tracker](https://www.amazon.com/gp/product/B07BH3XN3T/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1) and [Existential Time Tracking](http://www.cgpgrey.com/blog/cortex-44-existential-time-tracking) in a little Moleskine notebook.
-All I got out of tracking everything I did all day, every day was a paper trail for the embarrassingly large amount of time I spent learning the Japanese alphabet.
+All I got out of tracking everything I did all day, every day was a paper trail for the embarrassingly large amount of time I spent learning the Japanese alphabets.
+(Yes, plural.)

-From the wrist tracker, I didn't get much better utility: I usually sleep nine hours a night and apparently I enter "deep sleep" for only like 5 minutes (whatever that means).
+From the wrist tracker, I didn't get much better utility.
+I learned I usually sleep nine hours a night and apparently I enter "deep sleep" for only like 5 minutes (whatever that means).
+I'm at a loss for how to apply these insights, though.

 Personally, I find quantified self projects that unfold on the scale decades like [Kazuo Yano](http://gecco-2018.sigevo.org/index.html/tiki-index.php?page=Keynotes)'s very nifty wrist-accelerometer ["life tapestry"](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.497.4009) and [Steven Wolfram](https://www.glassdoor.com/Reviews/Wolfram-Research-Reviews-E14501.htm)'s also nifty [email/keylogger tapestry](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/) the most compelling.
 Unfortunately, although they do tell a cool story, I don't find quantified self projects like these terribly prescriptive.